Michigan Ingredient Food – Veggie Chili

 The Love of The Michigan Bean

 According to the Michigan Bean Commission, the Thumb region is a top producer of dry beans in the world.
+The white navy beans are a famous food in Michigan.
 The rich farmland of the area is surrounded on three sides by the moderating effects of Lake Huron and Saginaw Bay making for ideal growing conditions.
 The typical white or black bean has high protein, complex carbs and fiber.
 Beans contain a powerhouse of nutrients including antioxidants, and vitamins and minerals, such as copper, folate, iron, magnesium, manganese, phosphorus, potassium and zinc.
 They are a perfect base for a meatless cholesterol free yet satisfying recipe.

 By trial and error, we have a mostly Michigan Chili Recipe.
 We strove for Michigan grown ingredients and sought out our local brands to round things out.
 It’s our hope that we have a tasty healthy and economic award-winning chili recipe here.
 Looking forward and welcome your suggestions and send us your Michigan ingredient recipe and we will gladly post it.